 Young children learn best in an environment where they can explore on their own with activities and materials that interest them.
-Research tells us that play, in particular, causes the brain to produce pleasure-related chemicals, like dopamine, that promote bonding and connection.
+Research tells us that play in particular causes the brain to produce pleasure-related chemicals, like dopamine, that promote bonding and connection.

-In addition to play’s role in social connection, play also increases cognitive connections.
+In addition to play’s role in social connection, it also increases cognitive connections.
 As children create and form new ideas, the same brain chemicals that help them connect socially also enable their brains to process information on a deeper level.

 The National Association for the Education of Young Children (NAEYC) explains that learning in the early years is like a “science lecture with a lab.”
 Young children pick up information (the “lecture”) in many forms: books, class discussions, focuses activities, observations, etc. Play is the lab where they take what they’ve learned and apply it.
 Play helps children connect real meaning to new ideas, and is an essential part of our preschool curriculum.